danidb/zusform/README.md

 # 🐻‍❄️ Zusform
 Oversimplified React form handling with Zustand.

+## Dependencies:
+- Zustand, no kidding!
+- Immer, which you're probably already using.

 ## Non-Trivial Example

 The structure of the form is generated based on keys and an initial value is specified when you `register` a field.